Get involved

 Workshops

-With technology moving at pace and pressure to embrace digitalisation increasing, Digital Manufacturing on a Shoestring recognises that senior managers in manufacturing welcome the opportunity to discuss the challenges their companies face and see how these can be solved easily and affordably with the plethora of off-the-shelf technologies.
+With technology moving at pace and pressure to embrace digitalisation increasing, Shoestring recognises that senior managers in manufacturing welcome the opportunity to discuss the challenges their companies face and see how these can be solved easily and affordably with the plethora of off-the-shelf technologies.

-To date over, 300 companies have helped Shoestring to collate its catalogue of 59 ranked business needs.
-As more companies and regional and trade organisations recognise the value of Shoestring, demand for requirements workshops for specific sectors and regions has increased.
+To date over, 400 companies have helped Shoestring to collate its catalogue of 39 ranked business needs.
+As more companies and regional and trade organisations recognise the value of Shoestring, demand for requirements / awarness workshops for specific sectors and regions has increased.

 These workshops (which can be run both online and face to face) help organisations, networks and companies realise how their group’s specific challenges can be addressed via small scale digital solution areas.
 In addition, they can profile their sector’s needs against the national needs of the industry.